A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: Introduction

 where $F(x)=P(X_1\leq x)$.
 The process $U_n(x,t)$ is also known as the two-parameter empirical process.
 Kiefer and M\"uller showed that for i.i.d.\ data, the sequential empirical process converges in distribution to a mean zero Gaussian process $K(x,t)$ with covariance structure

-The limit process $K(t,x)$ is called Kiefer process, or Kiefer-M\"uller process.
+The limit process $K(x,t)$ is called Kiefer process, or Kiefer-M\"uller process.

-\citet{KomMajTus75}, using a technique due to \citet{CsoRev75}, established the almost sharpest possible bounds for the error in the approximation of the sequential empirical process by the Kiefer process in the i.i.d.\ case so far.
+\citet{KomMajTus75}, refining a technique originally invented by \citet{CsoRev75}, established the almost sharpest possible bounds for the error in the approximation of the sequential empirical process by the Kiefer process in the i.i.d.\ case so far.
 For an overview of this topic, see the book by \citet{CsoRev81} or the survey article by \citet{GanStu79}.